Mozambican Civil War: RENAMO strategies and operations

 Having fought the Portuguese using guerrilla strategies, FRELIMO was now forced to defend itself against the very same methods it employed against the colonial regime.
 It had to defend vast areas and hundreds of locations, while RENAMO operated out of a few remote camps, carrying out raids against towns and important infrastructure.
-Furthermore, RENAMO systematically forced civilians into its employment.
-This was done by mass abduction and intimidation, especially of children in order to use them as soldiers.
+Furthermore, RENAMO systematically forced civilians into its employment, which was done by mass abduction and intimidation, especially of children in order to use them as soldiers.
 It is estimated that one-third of RENAMO forces were child soldiers.
-But abducted people also had to serve RENAMO in administrative or public service functions in the areas it controlled.
-Another way of using civilians for military purposes was the so-called system of "Gandira".
+Abducted people also had to serve RENAMO in administrative or public service functions in the areas it controlled.
+Another way of using civilians for military purposes was the so-called system of "Gandira."
 This system especially affected the rural population in areas controlled by RENAMO, forcing them to fulfill three main tasks: 1) produce food for RENAMO, 2) transport goods and ammunition, 3) in the case of women, serve as sex slaves.
-RENAMO's stated goal was to free Mozambique from "Machelist Communism".
+RENAMO's stated goal was to free Mozambique from "Machelist Communism."
 RENAMO's political programme centered around the abandonment of FRELIMO's socialist policies, the adoption of a free market economy, and more traditionalist concerns such as the reinstatement of tribal leaders to positions of authority.

 Thus, despite its far superior numbers, FRELIMO was unable to adequately defend most regions except the most important cities by the mid-1980s.
 RENAMO was able to carry out raids virtually anywhere in the country except for the major cities.
 Transportation had become a perilous business.
 Even armed convoys were not safe from RENAMO attacks and were frequently attacked.